 Cyclical maintenance testing (e.g., model validation and efficiency testing) typically involves starting and stopping a unit, which requires periods of SNL for up to 5 minutes.
 To the extent possible, cyclical maintenance testing will be performed when fish are less likely to be present in the tailrace (April, May, or September).
 If testing is performed outside of these months and is anticipated to require more than 5 minutes at SNL, the operation will be monitored by trained staff and coordinated with FPOM, per Section 2.4.

 2.4.
 FPOM Coordination

+2.4.1.
+SNL > 5 Minutes

 All turbine operations, maintenance, or testing that require periods of SNL longer than 5 minutes when adult fish are likely present in the tailrace (October–March and June–August) will be coordinated with FPOM.